A detailed study on various phases in dissipative anisotropic Dicke model: Eigenvalue properties

 \section{Eigenvalue properties}

-We give a review of the distribution function of the eigenvalues and levels spacings ratio of a many-body quantum system, which motivates us to study the nature of such function for this model.
+We provide a brief review of the distribution function of the eigenvalues and level spacing ratios of a many-body quantum system, which motivates us to study the nature of such a function for this model.
 Based on the eigenvalue distribution of a Hermitian system, it can be broadly classified into two categories: (i) regular/integrable/non-ergodic and (ii) chaotic/ergodic.
 Berry and Tabor hypothesized~\cite{berry1977level} that, for integrable systems, the levels are uncorrelated, and hence the level spacing distribution follows the one-dimensional Poisson distribution.
-However for correlated spectrum, the famous Wigner `surmise'~\cite{ bohr1969vol} is a powerful tool to investigate the spacing distribution.
+However, for correlated spectrum, the famous Wigner `surmise’~\cite{ bohr1969vol} is a powerful tool to investigate the spacing distribution.
 In $1984$ Bohigas, Giannoni, and Schmit (BGS) hypothesized~\cite{bohigas1984characterization} that chaotic systems would follow statistical behavior described by random matrix theory appropriate to their symmetry classes.
 Following BGS, Grobe, Haake, and Sommers (GHS)~\cite{grobe1988quantum} expanded the above spectral contrast between integrability and chaos for Markovian open quantum systems.
-They found that in the integrable limit, the nearest neighbor spacing distribution of radial distance $s$ for the complex eigenvalues of Liouvillian agree with the two-dimensional (2D) Poisson distribution.
-Such distribution is the same as Wigner's conjecture for spacing distribution in the Gaussian orthogonal ensemble (GOE).
-On the other hand for a fully chaotic limit, the spacing distribution agrees with the Ginibre ensemble ~\cite{ginibre1965statistical, grobe1988quantum, markum1999non, haake1991quantum, hamazaki2020universality}.
+They found that in the integrable limit, the nearest neighbor spacing distribution of radial distance $s$ for the complex eigenvalues of Liouvillian agrees with the two-dimensional (2D) Poisson distribution.
+Such a distribution is the same as Wigner’s conjecture for the spacing distribution in the Gaussian orthogonal ensemble (GOE).
+On the other hand, for a fully chaotic limit, the spacing distribution agrees with the Ginibre ensemble ~\cite{ginibre1965statistical, grobe1988quantum, markum1999non, haake1991quantum, hamazaki2020universality}.

-Here we study the eigenvalue properties of the Liouvillian $\mathcal{L}$.
+Here, we study the eigenvalue properties of the Liouvillian $\mathcal{L}$.
 Since complex eigenvalues are involved, we consider generalized notions of the level spacing distribution and the consecutive level spacing ratio ~\cite{prasad2022dissipative} .
-By analyzing these quantities as a function of the coupling parameters, we try to sketch the phase diagram which carries information on the non-ergodic to ergodic phase transition in the dissipative ADM.
+By analyzing these quantities as a function of the coupling parameters, we try to sketch the phase diagram, which carries information on the non-ergodic to ergodic phase transition in the dissipative ADM.